Rave Unde aka Rava Laddoo – Saffron and Cardamom flavored Sweet Semolina Balls

 Avoid using granulated sugar as it will not blend with sooji/rava as well as powdered sugar.

-If you do not have / have run out of confectioner’s sugar, just run regular granulated sugar in a blender until super fine
+If you do not have confectioner's sugar, just grind regular granulated sugar in a blender until super fine

 Cardamom is best when freshly ground.
 Avoid buying ground cardamom from the store, as it loses its fragrance on the shelf rather quickly.